With a quick cooking method and a boldly flavored marinade, this cast iron pork tenderloin comes out perfectly seasoned and tender every time.

 - Cook the pork on each side for 2-3 minutes until brown.

-TIP: The required cooking time will depend on the size and thickness of the pork tenderloin.
+- Transfer the skillet to a 375-degree oven until the internal temperature of the pork reaches 145 degrees, approx. 15-25 minutes.
+The cooking time will depend on the size and thickness of the tenderloin.
 Start checking the temperature after 10-12 minutes.
 An instant-read thermometer is the best way to ensure proper doneness.

 - While the pork cooks, pour the reserved marinade into a small saucepan.